 - Balboa & Aquaflo have both released pumps to spa manufacturers that use these confusing power ratings at the request of Spa Manufacturers.

-- You can always look at the input ratings and convert back to real HP.
+- You can always measure (with an Amp Meter) the input current and convert back to real HP.

 - Furthermore, HP ratings are not an ideal measurement of pump performance anyway!
 Pump flow curves, which measure flow per metre of head pressure are a far more reliable method of measuring pump performance, especially with the advent of variable-speed DC motors.